-The Fund is invested mainly in financial instruments selected by the management company.
-The performance of these instruments depends on the evolution and fluctuations of the market.
-The risk profile of the Fund is suitable for an investment horizon of over 5 years.
+The Fund invests in financial instruments and, where applicable, funds selected by the management company.
+The performance of these financial instruments and funds depends on the evolution and fluctuations of the market.

 The risk factors described below are not exhaustive.
 It is up to each investor to analyse the risk associated with such an investment and to form his/her own opinion independent of CARMIGNAC GESTION, where necessary seeking the opinion of any advisers specialised in such matters in order to ensure that this investment is appropriate in relation to his/her financial situation.